-The Contract is for the supply, and installation of water pipes, the civil works and the design; supply and commissioning of mechanical and electrical plant and equipment.
+The Contract is for the supply of materials, construction of water intake/ abstraction works, laying of pumped and gravity water pipelines and associated civil works, and installation and commissioning solar powered mechanical and electrical plant.
 The extent of the Works is specified in Chapter 2.